MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Your Initial Consultation

-Your initial consultation with Dr Broadhurst is a virtual appointment via FaceTime.
-Dr Broadhurst will ask you questions about your medical history, discuss any pregnancy plans, discuss your treatment plan, and outline what you can expect after your surgery and the early recovery.
+During your initial consultation, Dr Broadhurst will ask you questions about your medical history, discuss any pregnancy plans, discuss your treatment plan, and outline what you can expect after the surgery and early recovery.

 Your Second Consultation